MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedAlgebra2/Projects/02-FoodTruck-AProject-Part1.md

 The files associated with this simulation are in the projects folders with the naming convention 02-FoodTruck.

 The project will be broken up into 4 parts and each part will be turned in separately.
-They may also be turned in at the end, but each portion will go into the gradebook at set times.
+They may also be turned in together at the end, but each portion will go into the gradebook at set times.

 ## Part 1 - Research (20)